 Enthusiasts – Loving God with Mystery and Celebration

 Intellectuals – Loving God with the Mind

-I would guess one of these jumped out at you right away.
-But maybe for you it will require a bit more self-discovery.
+One of these likely jumped out at you right away.
+But maybe it will require more self-discovery.

 Each season brings reminders of Him.

 - Summer brings warm rays of sunshine.
 Turning my face to the sky, I feel His love for me.